fbpx

 woman in bathtub illustration

-6. Slide into a bath
+6. Slide Into a Bath

-A 2018 Japanese study found that while a hot shower lowered stress levels in participants, full immersion in hot water (the study used temperatures as high as 104 degrees Fahrenheit) increases deep body temperature and stimulates the nerves that relax us.
+A 2018 Japanese study found that while a hot shower lowered stress levels in participants, full immersion in hot water (the study used temperatures as high as 104º Fahrenheit) increases deep body temperature and stimulates the nerves that relax us.
 Plus, the buoyancy in bathing leads to relief from physical stress on the body.
 Adding Epsom salts can replenish the body’s level of magnesium, a mineral that gets depleted when we’re stressed.

-7. Just breeeathe
+7. Just Breeeathe

 So much anxiety comes from replaying the past and worrying about the future.
 We’ll be more relaxed if we stay in the present, says Diana Winston, director of mindfulness education at the Mindful Awareness Research Center at the University of California, Los Angeles.
 Focusing on breathing helps bring us back to the present.
 For two to three minutes, says Winston, “tune into the natural breath in your abdomen as it’s rising and falling, in the chest as it’s expanding and contracting, or at the nose, where you can feel the sensations at the tip.”
 For more guidance, the State: Breathing app is a guided breathing tool with sound and visuals that can calm you down or aid in sleep.